Low Vision Aids

 - The poor central vision which may progress to no light perception: Optic neuropathies which may be inherited or acquired (toxic)

 Low Vision Aids

 Magnifying spectacles are worn like eyeglasses and help you see better for tasks like reading, threading a needle, stitching, etc. These are hands-free magnifiers, allowing you to work with your hands.

 These magnifiers are located away from the eye, on the object one is attempting to read.
 The handheld versions are likewise accessible for reading, and these normally have built-in lights.
 In case one have a tremor or arthritis, stand magnifiers are greatly suited for the one.

 Telescopes may be attached to eyeglasses or be like binoculars, and are used to see objects or signs far away.

 These electronic devices make printed pages and pictures seem larger.
 The reasonably available and easy to use video magnifiers are smartphones and tablets.
-They allow one to enhance variation and font size of texts.
+They allow one to enhance the variation and font size of texts.

 Low Vision Techniques

 - Enhance the lighting in the house.
 Replace light bulbs with bulbs of greater voltage.
 Make all nooks and crannies are enough interpreted to limit errors and increase visibility.

 - Reduce the habit of glaring.
-Adjust light fixtures to minimise Shield your eyes from dazzle by wearing sunglasses and a wide-brimmed hat or a dupatta/ stole wrapped around your face shielding your eyes.
+Adjust light fixtures to minimize Shield your eyes from dazzle by wearing sunglasses and a wide-brimmed hat or a dupatta/ stole wrapped around your face shielding your eyes.

 - Use heavy, bold felt tip markers for writing and shopping lists: Use a whiteboard to mark essential dates and calendars.

 - Exclusive low vision devices like watches, remotes, and thermostats that talk back are too readily accessible, and affordable.